Crime

 I

-the negative impacts of their policies, and examine who will gain and
+of their policies, and examine who will gain and lose, before

 pulling Bush?s strings are frighteningly good at what they do.